 A ruined wall of the former church stands in the old churchyard, to the right of the present building.
 The churchyard contains the memorials to many of the members of the Grosvenor family.

 This church building serves the village of Eccleston, which has a population of around 220.
 About half the regular Sunday congregation come from the village - and the other half from all over the Chester area.
 We enjoy the mix!
 We try to be an open and inclusive community, aware of the big city nearby, and extending a warm village welcome to everyone.
-We enjoy music and have a large Choir (May 2021: eagerly awaiting the end of Covid when we can sing again !).
+We enjoy music and have a large Choir.

 We share our Rector and Readers and our ministry with our sister Church of St Mary, Pulford.
-We have a thriving All Age and Messy Church Community (which will restart post-Covid) and a Church School
+We have a thriving All Age and Messy Church Community and a Church School

 Come and see us soon !